jhardenberg/syndatools/README.md

 ## Configuration

-1. Open both commands with a text editor and change the variable `INDIR` to point to the location of your synda ESGF archive.
+1. The tools try to guess the location of your synda archive from the `$ST_HOME` environment variable, so no configuration may be necessary.
+In case this does not work, please open both commands with a text editor and change the variable `INDIR` to point to the location of your synda ESGF archive.
 Example: `INDIR=/work/datasets/synda/data`

 2. Place them as executables in a directory in your path.